 Stop storing full configuration trees inside one JSON field.
 Define structured entities (rules, steps, pricing tiers) and store them as metaobject entries.

-The Metaobject Escape Hatch: While individual fields inside a metaobject are capped at 16KB, a single metaobject entry can hold up to 2MB of total data across all of its fields.
+The Metaobject Escape Hatch: While individual fields inside a metaobject are capped, a single metaobject entry can hold up to 2MB of total data across all of its fields.
 By splitting your monolithic JSON string into individually typed fields within a metaobject, you reclaim your 2MB ceiling in a structure Shopify can actually query efficiently. - When the Data Is Simply Repeated Values

 Comma-separated strings or serialized arrays inflate size unnecessarily.
 If you’re storing feature lists, specifications, or tags, use List-type Metafields.
 They are cleaner, typed, and easier to query. - When the Data Is Large Content